 Also known as overuse syndrome or upper limb syndrome, RSI is the most common work-related injury.
 According to the Occupational Safety and Health Administration (OSHA), RSI impacts 1.8 million workers per year.
 That number doesn’t even account for the people that have experienced RSI and treated it on their own without going to the doctor.

 The severity of RSI differs on a case-by-case basis – with some people feeling mildly uncomfortable, to others experiencing severe pain and difficulty moving.
 Symptoms are typically found in your hands, wrists, arms, neck, shoulders, and back.
-These symptoms may include:
+The symptoms of repetitive strain injuries may include:

 - Loss of sensation